The concussed brain requires time to heal and that healing cannot be rushed.

 As many persons with a concussion have difficulty with cognitive demands and those demands may worsen symptoms, reduction in mental demands are often helpful.
 A student may require temporary reduction in academic demands and environmental modifications for light and sound sensitivity.

-For more information about steps to be taken after concussion, please click here.
+For a patient handout that contains more information about steps to be taken after concussion, please click here.